MQL-Development/licensemybot_documentation/README.md

 ## Step 14: Compile and Provide to Client

-Compile the Indicator and provide the resulting .ex5 file to your client.
+Compile the Expert Advisor and provide your client the resulting .ex5 files (yourIndicator.ex5 and MetatraderValidation.ex5).

 ## Step 15: Instruct the Client

-Instruct your client to enter the Serial Key in the "serialkey" input field of the Indicator when place the Indicator on the chart.
+Instruct your client to enter the Serial Key in the "serial key" input field of the Indicator when placing the Indicator on the chart.

 ![Alt Text](Images/Screenshot(57).png)